Street names

 Village landlady in Bracht, Sauerland dialect poet, awarded the Claus Groth Prize, lyricist (23 April 1869 to 3 April 1951)

-The street is named after Cardinal Clemens August Graf von Galen (1878-1946), who was also called the "Lion of Münster" because of his courage in confessing to the National Socialists (see Graf-Galen-Straße).
-The former Kolpingstraße, a part of the so-called Kleine Oststraße, received its name on 26 July 1928 and was named after Adolf Kolping (1813-1865), the founder of the Catholic journeymen's associations.
-The current Clemens-August-Straße was temporarily called "Sommerstraße" from the corner of Südstraße/Elisabethstraße to Kolpingstraße, before it became Clemens-August-Straße at the same time as the renaming of the Nazi streets.
-At the corner of Everkeweg and Paterweg is a bust of Cardinal von Galen.
+The street is named after Cardinal Clemens August Graf von Galen (1878-1946), who was also known as the "Lion of Münster" because of his courage in the face of the National Socialists (see Graf-Galen-Straße).
+The former Kolpingstraße, part of the so-called Kleine Oststraße, received its name on 26 July 1928 and was named after Adolf Kolping (1813-1865), the founder of the Catholic journeymen's associations.
+The current Clemens-August-Straße from the corner of Südstraße/Elisabethstraße to Kolpingstraße was called "Sommerstraße" for a time before it became Clemens-August-Straße at the same time as the NS streets were renamed.
+There is a bust of Cardinal von Galen on the corner of Everkeweg/Paterweg.
 It was commissioned by Johannes Greiwe and Georg Rottmann from Heinrich Gerhard Bücker and erected in the mid-1960s.

 Dalmerweg

 It leads to the farming community of Dalmer, which was already known as "Dalahem" in the 9th century.
-The owner of the main farm of this farming community was called "Schulte to Dalhem".
-"Dala" or "Dal" means valley, "hem" is equivalent to home or village.
+The owner of the main farm in this farming community was called "Schulte to Dalhem".
+"Dala" or "Dal" means valley, "hem" is synonymous with home or village.
 Thus "Dalahem" means the home or settlement in the valley.
-Since 1831 the street has been called "Dahlmerweg".
+The street has been called "Dahlmerweg" since 1831.

 Dechant-Schepers-Straße

 Dechant Schepers (1870 to 1946) was the parish dean in Beckum.
-Among other things, he built the Liebfrauenkirche, the Marienstift, the Prudentia School and the Unterberg Chapel in Beckum.
-He also rebuilt the St. Elisabeth Hospital twice, extended the cemetery and created the Stations of the Cross in the cemetery.
+Among other things, he built the Liebfrauenkirche, the Marienstift, the Prudentiaschule and the Unterbergkapelle in Beckum.
+He also rebuilt St Elisabeth's Hospital twice, expanded the cemetery and created the Stations of the Cross in the cemetery.

 Droste-Hülshoff-Straße